gmac/schema-stitching-handbook/03-array-batched-type-merging/README.md

 }
 ```

 It is extremely important that errors get _mapped_ into the result set, rather than being thrown (which corrupts the entire result set).
-Schema stitching will flow errors throughout the stitched document to their final output positions.

 ## Nullability + mapped errors

-Also query for the product with UPC `"6"`, and you'll see an interesting feature of error handling:
+Also run a query for the Product with UPC `"6"`, and you'll see an interesting feature of error handling:

 ```graphql
 query {